PCLAeroParams/TChem-atm/docs/methodology.md

 k_{\infty} = k_{\infty_A} \mathrm{exp} \Big( \frac{k_{\infty_C}}{\mathrm{T}} \Big)  \frac{\mathrm{T}}{300}^{k_{\infty_B}}
 $$

-As an example for the this reaction from the carbon bond 5 mechanism.
+As an example for the reaction from the carbon bond 5 mechanism.

 $$
 O + NO_2 \rightarrow NO_3
 $$

 The kinetic constant are passed using the following format:

 ```yaml
 - MUSICA_name: R5
   reactants: